team7katas/sysopsquad/README.md

 **Business Drivers**

-What business drives we can learn from the situation:
+What business drivers can we learn from the situation:

  * Poorly performing ticket tracking system*.
  * The whole business line can be abandoned.